 Karen Johnson Mortimer

-As a performer, Karen played Cassie in the original Australian production of A Chorus Line and has appeared in many productions for J.C.Williamsons and Sydney Theatre Company including Company, Conquest of Carmen Miranda, Dames at Sea, Kiss Me Kate, No No Nanette, Irene as well as GFO productions Cabaret and Footloose.
+Karen began her professional career at the age of 15 in Anything Goes starring Toni Lamond.
+As a performer, Karen played Cassie in the original Australian production of A Chorus Line and appeared in Company, Conquest of Carmen Miranda, Dames at Sea, Kiss Me Kate, No No Nanette, Irene as well as GFO productions Cabaret and Footloose.
 Throughout the 80’s Karen was a regular solo guest artist on The Don Lane Show and The Mike Walsh Show.

 Karen Johnson Mortimer